 We have decided to ban you from submitting to our magazine for the duration of your life, plus an additional fifty years.
 If you submit any more work, we can assure you that it will never be published, although we reserve the right to post it on our office refrigerator, so we can share a good laugh during coffee or lunch break.
 Also, please never contact us via this email address, or any other possible means of communication.
 Your emails are now considered Spam and will be kicked back to you immediately.

 10 Thermidor, Year II of the Revolution

 Terror without virtue is evil, yes, but virtue without terror is impotent.
 You cannot have a Revolution without revolution!
 You cannot win a war without waging war!
 We are creating a world where everyone will be brothers.
 But to achieve this world, we must run the blade of justice against those criminal heads that rise among us.
 You, sir, are the chief enemy of the new world order.
 The time has come for you to answer for your crimes and offenses.
 Can you hear that music?
 It is the song of the executioner playing for you!
 Tomorrow you shall meet your end.
 You shall be escorted to the guillotine at dawn.
 (Unless you reconsider and accept my story.)

 Robespierre (Kidding, it’s me, Leonard.)

 Born and raised in western Pennsylvania, Tom Bennitt teaches writing and literature at the University of Nebraska-Lincoln.
-He received my MFA from Ole Miss, where he co-edited The Yalobusha Review.
+He received his M.F.A. from Ole Miss, where he co-edited The Yalobusha Review.
 His short fiction and nonfiction have appeared in Texas Review, Prairie Schooner, Word Riot, Burnt Bridge, and Fiction Writers Review, among others.
-He has been nominated for a Pushcart Prize, a finalist in Glimmer Train’s Very Short Fiction Contest and the Ropewalk Press Novella Contest, and a resident at VCCA.
+He has been nominated for a Pushcart Prize, a finalist in Glimmer Train’s Very Short Fiction Contest, the Ropewalk Press Novella Contest, and a residency at VCCA.